ZikriBen/RageOfElementals-2d-fight/README.md

 |Meditate|R/Numpad 7|
 |Defend|E/Numpad 9|

-Move - 1P (WASD) | 2P (Arrow Keys)
-X - Attack / Pick Up Chair
-Z - Block / Throw Chair
-Space - Special Attack (When Rage meter is full) Escape - Pause

 ## Browser compatibility

 Should be good in latest Firefox, Edge, Chrome, Opera, and IE.

 ## What's next?
  - Network VS Mode - invite a friend to play in a VS mode over the network
- - Adding mobile support
- - Add options such as game difficulty, sound vibration etc.
+ - Add options such as game difficulty, sound, vibration etc.

 ## License